antigonikaranika/Online-Photo-Collage-Tool/README.md

 ## 🧪 Local Development (without Docker)

-> Optional — in case you don't have Docker installed
+> In case you don't have Docker installed

 ### 1. Install Python dependencies